-You cannot deduct other items included in your house payment, such as an amount placed in escrow to buy fire or homeowner's insurance, FHA mortgage insurance premiums, and the amount applied to reduce the principal of the mortgage.
+You cannot deduct other items included in your house payment.
+These other items include:

+- An amount placed in escrow to buy fire or homeowner's insurance, - FHA mortgage insurance premiums, and - The amount applied to reduce the principal of the mortgage.

 Minister's or military housing allowance.

 If you are a minister or a member of the uniformed services and receive a housing allowance that is not taxable, you can still deduct all of your real estate taxes and deductible interest on your home mortgage.
 You do not have to reduce your deductions by your nontaxable allowance.

 Nondeductible payments.
-You cannot deduct any of the following:
+You cannot deduct any of the following items.

-- 1) Insurance, including fire and comprehensive coverage, and title and mortgage insurance,
+- Insurance, including fire and comprehensive coverage, and title and mortgage insurance.

-- 2) Wages you pay for domestic help,
+- · Wages you pay for domestic help.

-- 3) Depreciation, or
+- · Depreciation.

-- 4) Utility fees.
+- Utility fees.

+- Certain settlement costs.
+See Items not added to basis and not deductible, under Cost as Basis, later, for more information.

 Limit on itemized deductions.
-Certain itemized deductions (including real estate taxes and home mortgage interest) are limited if your adjusted gross income is more than \$117,950 (\$58,975 if you are married filing separately).
-If you need more information about this limit, see the instructions for Schedule A (Form
+Certain itemized deductions (including real estate taxes and home mortgage interest) are limited if your adjusted gross income is more than \$121,200 (\$60,600 if you are married filing separately).
+If you need more information about this limit, see the instructions for Schedule A (Form 1040).